The Hilbert transform and orthogonal martingales in Banach spaces: Introduction

 Let us say a few words about the structure of the paper.
 The next Section is devoted to the introduction of the background which is needed for our further study.
 In particular, we recall there the notion of UMD spaces, define appropriate analogues of Banach-space-valued differential subordination and orthogonality, formulate the vector extensions of stochastic calculus and provide some basic information about plurisubharmonic functions, fundamental objects in the complex analysis of several variables.
 Section 3 contains the main result of the paper, connecting the best constants in certain $\Phi,\Psi$-estimates for the periodic Hilbert transform and their counterparts in martingale theory.
 Though the rough idea of the proof can be tracked back to the classical works \cite{Burk87,BanWang95,HKV03,Pic72} (the validity of a given estimate for the Hilbert transform / orthogonal differentially subordinate martingales is equivalent to the existence of a certain special plurisubharmonic function), there are several serious technical problems to be overcome, due to the fact that we work in the Banach-space-valued setting.
 Section \ref{sec:applications} is devoted to some applications.
 The first and the most notable one connects together the $\Phi,\Psi$-norms of the periodic Hilbert transform $\mathcal H_X^{\mathbb T}$, the Hilbert transform $\mathcal H^{\mathbb R}_X$ defined on a real line, and the discrete Hilbert transform $\mathcal H_{X}^{\rm dis}$ (for the definition of the latter object, consult Definition \ref{def:defofRHT} and \ref{def:defofdisHT} below).
 It turns out that all these norms coincide for quite general class of $\Phi$ and $\Psi$.
 This in particular generalizes the recent result of Ba{\~n}uelos and Kwa{\'s}nicki \cite{BanKw17} on the discrete Hilbert transform $\mathcal H^{\rm dis}_{\mathbb R}$, which asserts that

 This used to be an open problem for $90$ years (see \cite{BanKw17,Lae07,Ti26}).
-In Subsection \ref{sec:Hilbert operators} we present the vector-valued extension of the classical results of Hardy concerning Hilbert operators.
-Subsection 4.3 is devoted to the comparison of $L^p$-norms of the periodic Hilbert transform to Wiener and Paley-Walsh decoupling constants.
+Subsection \ref{sebsec:decconstants} is devoted to the comparison of $L^p$-norms of the periodic Hilbert transform to Wiener and Paley-Walsh decoupling constants.
 Application in Subsection \ref{sebsec:NecofUMD} is concerned with UMD Banach spaces and can be regarded as an extension of Bourgain's result \cite{Bour83}: we show that under some mild assumption on $\Phi$ and $\Psi$, the validity of the corresponding $\Phi,\Psi$-estimate (with some finite constant) implies the UMD property of $X$.
-In Subsection 4.5 we prove that the results obtained in this paper can be applied to obtain sharper estimates for weakly differentially subordinate martingales (not necessarily satisfying the orthogonality assumption).
-Subsection 4.6 contains the study of related estimates in the context of harmonic functions on Euclidean domains.
-Our final application, described in Subsection 4.7, discusses the possibility of extending the estimates to the more general class of singular integral operators.
+In Subsection \ref{subsec:sharperLpforWDS} we prove that the results obtained in this paper can be applied to obtain sharper estimates for weakly differentially subordinate martingales (not necessarily satisfying the orthogonality assumption).
+Subsection \ref{subsec:WDSharmfunc} contains the study of related estimates in the context of harmonic functions on Euclidean domains.
+In Subsection \ref{subsec:singint} we present the possibility of extending the estimates to the more general class of singular integral operators.
+Our final application, described in Subsection \ref{sec:Hilbert operators}, discusses the vector-valued extension of the classical results of Hardy concerning Hilbert operators.